dmora7/Week-9-Honeypot-Assignment/Week 9 Lab.md

 # Week 9 Lab - Into The Packets
 ## Milestone 0: Networking Toolbox
 ### Networking Config
-Run ifconfig/ipconfig/ip and determine the name/id of your primary network interface?
-What is your primary interface's IP address?
+Run ifconfig/ipconfig/ip and determine the name/id of your primary network interface? eth1 What is your primary interface's IP address?
 Is it different from your public IP?
 Why or why not?
-What is the MAC address of your primary interface?
-Identify and understand your loopback interface
+192.168.33.15 What is the MAC address of your primary interface?
+08:00:27:af:30:9a Identify and understand your loopback interface.
+127.0.0.1 The loopack address is a virtual network interface that your computer uses to communicate with itself.

 ### Ping
 What is the IP address of codepath.com?